nathankleung/nathankleung.github.io/projects/ics212project2.md

 This project involved creating a user interface that prompted the user to select from a set of actions such as adding records, deleting records, finding a record, printing all records, or quitting the program.
 Receiving invalid input causes the program to prompt the user again while the valid inputs can be entered in partially, i.e [a] works the same as [add].
 Each of the options calls the related functions such as addRecord takes input from the user for the record data such as account name, number, and address which creates the record object and stores it in sorted order inside a linked list.
 After quitting the program, all of the stored records are written into a text file which is read at the start of the program to save record data between sessions to be accessed using the functions.

-For this project, I was the lead programmer who was responsible for programming the various capabilities of the user interface and functions under the specifications put forth by the instructor.
+For this project, I was the lead programmer who was responsible for programming the various capabilities of the user interface and functions under the specifications put forth by the instructor for both the original project programmed in C as well as adapting it to C++.
 This project, called Project 2 is an extension of a previous project, Project 1, of the same function made in C, but Project 2 involved converting everything to C++ plus added functionality.

 Here is the function that allows for the reading of account data from a file: